7 Best Newsletter Sign Up Examples

 Despite WhatsApp, Instagram, TikTok, Snapchat, Facebook, and the multiple apps for digital communication popping up on our phones and desktops, email marketing continues to be one of the most powerful methods to reach and connect with audiences meaningfully.

-But for all the care that goes into making the newsletters, we still have to jump the first hurdle: getting readers to sign up.
+But for all the care that goes into making your email newsletters, we still have to jump the first hurdle: getting readers to sign up.

 No matter how good your emails are, it makes little difference if your audience isn’t reading them.
 And they should be!
 According to Constant Contact: